-Goldstein et al. proposed a group-based Yule model \cite{Goldstein05}.
-Their model satisfied both items, (1) and (2).
-However, replicating networks with their model was attempted, it was not successful because the model could not replicate the observed data well in either inventors' or companys' networks.
-The tail of the inventors' distribution specifically had a linear shape in the model.
-Also, the head of the companies' distribution was curvilinear and it was not similar to the observed distribution.

-Li and Chen also analyzed their theoretical model that had both items.
+Li and Chen also analyzed their theoretical model that satisfies both items (1) and (2).
 They showed that the degree distribution of the model was a power law in both nodes and groups \cite{Li05}.
-As explained in the previous section, the degree distribution of the nodes was not a power law.
-Therefore, their model could not be applied either.
+As explained in the previous section, the degree distributions of the inventors are not a power law.
+Therefore, their model cannot be applied either.

-These papers were a survey of relevant studies.
-Since there are no models that can reproduce the network data in this study, we need a new model.
+This section was a survey of relevant but inapplicable studies.
+The following section, on the other hand, presents two relevant models that have already been proposed and are important as a comparison.